 I have authored articles and essays in international journals and books, and I am co-editor of Cathy Berberian Pioneer of Contemporary Vocalities (Ashgate, 2014).

-After debuting at the Teatro Rendano, Cosenza (Italy) in the principal roles of various Operas and musicals for children (I cantori di Brema [G. Panariello]), Chorus; Brundibàr ([H.Krása], Pepicék); Mangiaresti ([G. Giannini], Narratore), for the Meadows Opera Production Dallas, she played Jenny Diver in Die Dreigroschenoper by Kurt Weill at the Greer Garson Theatre (2006) and created the role of The Witch in 2007 world premiere of The Story of Rapunzel by Simon Sargon in the Margot Jones Theatre.
-In the same venue, in the programme A Night of Scenes she played Ottavia in the Coronation of Poppea.
-After moving back to Europe in 2008, she was cast as Despina in Così fan tutte at the Nuffield Theatre in Southampton, and in June 2011 as Qen in the West End showcase Seventh Time Around, Soho Theatre, London.
+After debuting at the Teatro Rendano, Cosenza (Italy) in the principal roles of various Operas and musicals for children (I cantori di Brema [G. Panariello]), Chorus; Brundibàr ([H.Krása], Pepicék); Mangiaresti ([G. Giannini], Narratore), for the Meadows Opera Production Dallas, I played Jenny Diver in Die Dreigroschenoper by Kurt Weill at the Greer Garson Theatre (2006) and created the role of The Witch in 2007 world premiere of The Story of Rapunzel by Simon Sargon in the Margot Jones Theatre.
+In the same venue, in the programme A Night of Scenes I played Ottavia in the Coronation of Poppea.
+After moving back to Europe in 2008, I was cast as Despina in Così fan tutte at the Nuffield Theatre in Southampton, and in June 2011 as Qen in the West End showcase Seventh Time Around, Soho Theatre, London.